 Meteorological data was first collected in Brooms Barn in 1963.
 Fewer variables are measured than at Rothamsted and Woburn.
 Rainfall averages 612mm (1963-2008).
 Mean annual temperature 1964-2008 was 9.9°C. Dew point, wind run, sunshine hours, vapour pressure and relative humidity have also been measured and/or calculated.
 Data from 1982 is available in e-RA.

-All daily data can be extracted using the e-RA Data Extraction Tool.
-The following datasets are available:
+The following sets of daily data can be extracted using the e-RA Data Extraction Tool.
+Preview sets of data are also available

 Potential Soil Moisture Deficit (PSMD)